Surfing the Web: What is Cloud Technology?

 Now, a person could purchase a smartphone and have both a phone and computer on the go.
 Laptops were used less and less, as consumers turned comfortable with smartphones and their portability advantage over laptops (smartphones are smaller than laptops, which means they can be placed in a pant or jacket pocket, minus the extra weight of a laptop computer).
 Smartphones provide what are called mobile applications (apps) so as to make the Internet experience easy.

-When desktops first arrived on store shelves, they required consumers to enter an entire URL (including the “http://” at the beginning of the URL) in order to access the site.
+When desktops first arrived on store shelves, they required consumers to enter an entire URL (including the “https://” at the beginning of the URL) in order to access the site.
 Pressing a wrong letter or leaving out a portion of the URL resulted in a dead end online.
 As desktops evolved, computers remembered a person’s visited websites and could supply the entire URL at the touch of one letter or a word typed into the URL search box.
 Smartphones eliminated the URL problem by allowing immediate access to a social media site (Facebook, Twitter, Google +) at the touch of an icon on the touch screen.

 Smartphones also took care of problems with cell phones, such as bad cameras, terrible lighting, and microphone speakers.
 Smartphones provided some sort of light assistance and/or brightness selection, making pictures brighter and better than before.
 In addition to computer and phone capabilities, they started to offer camera and camcorder abilities — causing many individuals to put down their HD cameras and Sony camcorders for smartphones and their camera and video-recording capabilities.